 PBG and PAS are party to several commercial agreements with PepsiCo, under which, among other things, PBG and PAS are granted the exclusive right to manufacture, sell and distribute beverage products of PepsiCo in authorized containers and to use the related trade names and trademarks in specified territories.
-For additional details and information concerning the Master Bottling Agreement, see "Related Party Transactions" beginning on page 188 of this proxy statement/prospectus.
+For additional details and information concerning the Master Bottling Agreement, see "Related Party Transactions" beginning on page [-] of this proxy statement/prospectus.
 In addition, John C. Compton and Cynthia M. Trudell, PepsiCo employees, are members of the PBG Board.
-See "Directors and Executive Officers of PBG" beginning on page 172 of this proxy statement/prospectus.
+See "Directors and Executive Officers of PBG" beginning on page [-] of this proxy statement/prospectus.

 Based on its continuous monitoring and evaluation of its business performance and planning, PepsiCo concluded that the changing dynamics of the North American liquid refreshment beverage business required a more flexible, efficient and competitive system that would enhance performance and drive growth across the full range of PepsiCo beverage brands.
-The changing dynamics of the North American liquid refreshment beverage business include the emergence of new competitors, increasing consolidation of retail customers, the emergence of non-carbonated drinks, which have different economics and different distribution systems than carbonated soft drinks, and an increase in product diversification as health and wellness offerings become a larger part of the beverage portfolio.
 As a result, PepsiCo began to consider various strategic options and transactions, including, among other things, possible business combinations, resetting the terms and conditions of PepsiCo's relationship with either or both of PBG and PAS and purchasing some or all of the shares that it did not already own of either or both of PBG and PAS.
 In certain cases, PepsiCo's internal deliberations on these matters led to preliminary discussions with and among senior management of PBG and PAS and their respective representatives, including discussions between senior management of PepsiCo and PBG in March 2009 regarding the potential synergy opportunities and other benefits of transforming the Pepsi bottling system, although none subsequently led to an agreement.